By-Laws and Constitution

 Section 6: Nominations by petitions shall be made by a signed petition of ten or more voting members.
 Petitions shall indicate the office sought and must be submitted to the President not less than 45 days prior to the annual meeting, along with indication by the candidate of his/her willingness to accept nomination.

-Section 7: The President shall cause to be sent to every voting member in good standing a ballot listing all candidates for each office at least 30 days prior to the Annual Meeting.
+Section 7: The President shall cause to be sent to every voting member in good standing a list of all candidates for each office at least 30 days prior to the Annual Meeting.

-Section 9: Any absentee ballot shall be counted if it reaches the Secretary by any means prior to the opening of the membership meeting.
-Any person casting an absentee ballot shall be solely responsible for its safe receipt.
-Any voting member, who has not cast an absentee ballot, may vote in person at the membership meeting under such procedures as shall be adopted as the rules of the meeting.
-All balloting shall be secret.
+Section 8: If an election is contested, any voting member may request an absentee ballot, which shall be returned to the Secretary prior to the meeting in accordance with procedures announced by the Secretary.
+Any voting member, who has not cast an absentee ballot, may vote in person or on-line at the membership meeting under such procedures as shall be adopted as the rules of the meeting.

 Section 1: A Code of Conduct shall be established and published by the UUMA for its members.
 This Code shall specify the standards of conduct for ministry to which members may be held accountable through complaints/grievances brought by colleagues and disciplinary actions of the Board of Trustees.
 The procedure for such actions shall be as specified in the Accountability section of the Code.
 The UUMA shall maintain a set of Standards for Professional Practice to advise members of established wisdom, shared expectations, and best practices in the work of ministry.
 All provisions of the Code of Conduct and Standards for Professional Practice shall be reviewed at least every four years.

-Section 1: The UUMA voting members in any geographical area may organize and apply for chapter status to the Board of Trustees.
+Section 1: UUMA voting members may organize and apply for chapter status to the Board of Trustees.

 Section 2: On UUMA policy matters, the chapter shall record only the votes of active UUMA members in good standing.